App version: 0.1.0

 What You Can Do

-If you’re having trouble building your credit, you may want to apply for a secured credit card—meaning that you provide a cash deposit as collateral for your line of credit.
+If you’re having trouble building your credit, you may want to apply for a secured credit card — which is where you provide a cash deposit as collateral for your line of credit.
 Check first, though, to be sure the card issuer will report your payment history to the three main credit bureaus.
-If you have a credit card that you no longer use, you may want to keep the account open anyway (as long as it doesn’t require an annual fee).
+If you have a credit card that you no longer use, you may want to continue keeping the account open (as long as it doesn’t require an annual fee).
 You’ll improve your length of history and, if the card is paid off, enhance your credit utilization score.
-If you do use a card, paying off the purchase promptly also can have a positive effect on your payment history.
+If you do use a card, paying off the purchase promptly can also have a positive effect on your payment history.

 Credit Mix (10%)